dan007d/dan007d/README.md

 ## How to grab the scripts
-- Click on the blue script of interest below
+- Click on the blue script of interest below.
-- Select (Ctrl+A) the whole text
+- Select (Ctrl+A) the whole text.
-- Copy (Ctrl+C)
+- Copy (Ctrl+C).
-- Paste (ctrl+V) into your actively opened CE table window The script should appear under your last blue highlighted CE entry.
+- Paste (ctrl+V) into your actively opened CE table window.
+The script should appear under your last blue highlighted CE entry.